-Print shops, regardless of size or processes in use, can often find ways to reduce energy consumption.
+Print shops, no matter what size or what processes are being used, can often find ways to reduce energy use.
 Conserving energy and natural resources is a pollution prevention method that is often overlooked.
 There may be opportunities for pollution prevention in some fixed cost operations, such as lighting, ventilation, heating and air conditioning.

 Best Management Practices & Pollution Prevention

 The following are suggestions to minimize energy use in a flexo facility: Retrofit ceiling fixtures with a reflector and switch the traditional four-fluorescent bulbs in a 2 ft by 4 ft fixture to a two-fluorescent bulb fixture (known as a T8 conversion).
 Some utilities offer rebate programs to help offset the financing of retrofits.
 Where appropriate, especially in offices, install occupancy sensors.